Vegan Nuggets: Fun for Everyone

 Growing up, who didn’t adore eating chicken nuggets?
 They’re tasty and fun to dunk into sauces.
 But with chickens inhumanely slaughtered in order to produce poultry products for places like McDonald’s and KFC, one shudders to think of what actually goes into these bite-size snacks.
 I mean, honestly, how many children would still clamor for Happy Meals if they knew that birds are hung upside down and have their throats cut while they’re still conscious—all to make McNuggets?
 Instead, I’m guessing that they’d opt to write to McDonald’s ASAP and demand a less cruel method of slaughter known as “controlled atmosphere killing,” which renders birds unconscious before they are killed.

-Luckily, vegan chicken nuggets are cruelty-free, tasty, and just as much fun to eat.
+Luckily, vegan chicken nuggets are cruelty-free and tasty.
 Here’s a recipe that I recently adapted from a blog post.
 Happy dipping, everyone!

 Vegan Chicken Nuggets